Sznv91/graduation-TopJava/README.md

 Return single restaurant in JSON format from DB that have flag `"Enable":true` and dishes that are added today.
 Body of restaurant have field `"voteCount"` that shows quantity of vote which users gave for the restaurant today.

-# Get single Restaurant with history menu:
+# Get single Restaurant with history menu
 ## Resource:
 [/restaurants/history/{restaurantId}](http://localhost:8080/restaurants/history/{restaurantId})
 ___